My ‘Revolution’ story:

 In August 1968 (at age 10) I begged my mom to bring The Beatles’ new “Hey Jude” single home from the store.
 I immediately discovered that the b-side “Revolution” was infinitely better and played it repeatedly, and very loudly!
 In fact, the whole house shook!
-Mom insisted that the record sounded damaged, but I explained that it was the fuzz box on the guitar.
+Mom insisted that the record sounded damaged, but I explained that it was recorded that way on purpose.
 She insisted on exchanging it for a new one three times before believing it was supposed to sound that way.

 THE REVOLUTIONS: 1, 2 and 9